with Napoleon Chagnon!

 At that point I had no idea that Napoleon Chagnon was poised to re-take the scene with Noble Savages.
-And although I am not the only one who thinks Napoleon Chagnon cannot ever be discussed absent Brian Ferguson, it has become apparent that this is not a universal sentiment.
-So I’ve now had to rewind to the 1990s, check out some real books from a real library, and review the evidence.
+And although I was not the only one who thought Napoleon Chagnon should not ever be discussed absent Brian Ferguson, it became apparent that this was not a universal sentiment.
+So I rewound to the 1990s, checked out some real books from a real library, and reviewed the evidence.

 - Brian Ferguson had indeed delivered a significant empirical challenge to Napoleon Chagnon, especially with the 1995 publication of Yanomami Warfare and the co-edited volume War in the Tribal Zone: Expanding States and Indigenous Warfare (with Neil Whitehead, 1992).

 - By the 1990s it was also more than obvious that horticulturists in the Amazon told us little about the lives of hunter-gatherers in the African evolutionary past.
 Among others, Marshall Sahlins developed this methodological critique in Stone Age Economics as early as 1972.